 Actually, for the more precise timekeeping, the T.A.I. time scale is used rather than the A.T. scale.
 The T.A.I. scale does not use a single standard cesium clock but rather a calculated average of the readings of about 200 of the cesium atomic clocks that are distributed around the world in about fifty selected laboratories.
 One of those laboratories is the National Institute of Standards and Technology in Boulder, Colorado, U.S.A.
 This calculated average time is called T.A.I. time, the abbreviation of the French phrase for International Atomic Time.
 The International Bureau of Weights and Measures near Paris performs the averaging about once a month.
 If your laboratory had sent in your guess for what times "some" events occurred in the previous month according to your own clock, then in the following month, the Bureau would send you a report of how inaccurate your guess was, so you could make adjustments to your clock.

 Coordinated Universal Time or U.T.C. time is T.A.I. time plus or minus some integral number of leap seconds.
-These leap seconds are the adjustments timekeepers make to ensure that, as the Earth spins and revolves irregularly, what we call midnight stays in synchrony with the Earth’s behavior so that over the years our midnight won’t drift closer to the daylight.
-The leap seconds and leap years are added to account for the temporal drift of solar system clocks.
-A leap second is added or subtracted every six months as needed to keep the time difference between atomic clocks and Earth’s rotation to below 0.9 seconds.
 U.T.C. is, by agreement, the time at the Prime Meridian, the longitude that runs through Greenwich England.
-The official government time in the U.S.A. is U.T.C. time minus the hourly offsets for the appropriate time zones of the U.S.A. including whether daylight savings time is observed.
-There is no single standard clock for U.T.C. time because it is a product of the averaging over 200 clocks producing the T.A.I. scale of time.
+The official government time is different in different countries.
+In the U.S.A., for example, the government time is U.T.C. time minus the hourly offsets for the appropriate time zones of the U.S.A. including whether daylight savings time is observed.
 U.T.C. time is informally called Zulu Time, and it is the time used by the Internet and the aviation industry throughout the world.

-A.T. time, T.A.I. time, and U.T.C. time are not kinds of physical time.
-When they report the time, they are actually reporting their measure of time.
-They are three different ways to measure physical time.
-So, for this reason the word “time” is ambiguous; sometimes it means unmeasured time, and sometimes it means the measure of that time.
+A.T. time, T.A.I. time, and U.T.C. time are not kinds of physical time but rather kinds of measurements of physical time.
+So, this is another reason why the word "time" is ambiguous; sometimes it means unmeasured time, and sometimes it means the measure of that time.
 Speakers rarely take care to say explicitly how they are using the term, so readers need to stay alert, even in the present Supplement and in the main Time article.

-For this “atomic time,” or time measured atomically, the atoms of cesium with a uniform energy are sent through a chamber that is being irradiated with microwaves.
-The frequency of the microwaves is tuned until the maximum number of cesium atoms flip from one energy to the other, showing that the microwave radiation frequency is precisely tuned to be 9,192,631,770 vibrations per second.
+For this "atomic time," or time measured atomically, the atoms of cesium with a uniform energy are sent through a chamber that is being irradiated with microwaves.
+The frequency of the microwaves is tuned until maximum fluorescence is achieved.
+That is, it is adjusted until the maximum number of cesium atoms flip from one energy to the other, showing that the microwave radiation frequency is precisely tuned to be 9,192,631,770 vibrations per second.
 Because this frequency for maximum fluorescence is so stable from one experiment to the next, the vibration number is accurate to this many significant digits.
-The U.S.A.’s National Institute of Standards and Technology’s F-1 atomic fountain clock, that is used for reporting time in the U.S.A. (after adjustment so it reports the average from the other laboratories in the T.A.I. network), is so accurate that it drifts by less than one second every 20 million years.
-We know there is this drift because it is implied by the laws of physics, not because we have a better clock that measures this drift.

 The meter depends on the second, so time measurement is more basic than space measurement.
 It does not follow, though, that time is more basic than space.
 The best way to measure length is to do it via measuring the number of periods of light, since light propagation is very stable or regular, and a light wave's frequency can also be made very stable, and because distance can't be measured as accurately as time.
 In 1999, the meter was defined in terms of the (pre-defined) second as being the distance light travels in a vacuum in an inertial frame in exactly 0.000000003335640952 seconds, or 1/299,792,458 seconds.
 That number is picked by convention so that the new meter will be very nearly the same distance as the old meter.
 The old meter was defined to be the distance between two specific marks on a platinum bar that was kept in the Paris Observatory.
 Time can be measured not only more accurately than distance but also more accurately than voltage, temperature, mass, or anything else.